pyca/cryptography/docs/x509/reference.rst

         Corresponds to the dotted string ``"1.2.840.113549.1.1.10"``.
-This is signed by an RSA key using the Probabilistic Signature Scheme (PSS) padding from RFC 4055.
+This is signed by an RSA key using the Probabilistic Signature Scheme (PSS) padding from :rfc:`4055`.
 The hash function and padding are defined by signature algorithm parameters.

     .. attribute:: ECDSA_WITH_SHA1